santiagoTOP/ContextAgent/README.md

 ### Basic API Pattern

-Here's how to use AgentZ in your own code:
+Here's how to use ContextAgent in your own code:

 ```python
 from pipelines.data_scientist import DataScientistPipeline, DataScienceQuery